Skill Divisions in Adult Hockey: How HAHL Sorts Players Across Bronze, Steel, Silver, and Iron

 Should teams stay together or do individual placements?

-For recreational leagues, individual placement gives you way better competitive balance.
-For competitive leagues where teams have their own identity, team-based placement can make sense.
-Know what kind of league you're running.
+For recreational leagues, individual placement produces better competitive balance.
+For leagues with established team identities, team-based placement can preserve chemistry.
+Know what kind of league is being built.

-Should we allow players to choose lower division for fitness reasons?
+Should players be allowed to play down for fitness or injury reasons?

 Sources & References